StellarCN/py-stellar-base/README.rst

     :alt: PyPI - Implementation
     :target: https://pypi.python.org/pypi/stellar-sdk

+**This is a alpha release, please do not use it in production environment, feedback is welcome :-)**

 py-stellar-sdk is a Python library for communicating with a `Stellar Horizon server`_.
 It is used for building Stellar apps on Python.
 It supports **Python 3.6+** as